peterhinch/micropython-async/lowpower/README.md

 # A low power usayncio adaptation

-Release 0.11 11th April 2019
+Release 0.12 15th April 2019

 API changes: low power applications must now import `rtc_time_cfg` and set its `enabled` flag.
-`Latency` class: Constructor requires event loop arg.
+`Latency` is now a functor rather than a class.

 This module is specific to Pyboards including the D series.